suyatna/botium-toys-internal-security-audit/botium_toys.md

-# BOTIUM TOYS
-## Scope, Goals, and Risk Assessment Report
+# Botium Toys: Scope, goals, and risk assessment report

 ---

-## I. Scope and Goals of the Audit
+## Scope and goals of the audit

 ### Scope
-The scope of this audit covers the entire security program at **Botium Toys**.
+**Scope:** The scope of this audit covers the entire security program at Botium Toys.
 The assessment includes all assets managed by the IT department, encompassing systems, devices, data, and internal processes related to security control implementation and compliance with applicable standards.
 The audit evaluates not only the technologies in use, but also asset management practices, access control mechanisms, and the consistency of security control application across daily operations.

 ### Goals
-The primary goal of this audit is to evaluate the current security posture and identify gaps between existing practices and industry standards and best practices.
+**Goals:**The primary goal of this audit is to evaluate the current security posture and identify gaps between existing practices and industry standards and best practices.
 The assessment focuses on reviewing existing assets and completing control and compliance checklists to determine which security measures should be implemented to improve Botium Toys’ overall security posture.

 ---

-## II.
-Current Assets
+## Current assets
 Assets managed by the IT department at Botium Toys include:
 - On-premises equipment supporting office operations
 - Employee devices such as desktops, laptops, smartphones, remote workstations, and supporting peripherals
 - Retail products sold through physical stores and online platforms, including warehouse storage